 Gazebo Covers For Winter

 Did you know you can make use of your gazebo even in winter when it cold outside?
 You can convert it into a shed!
 The only thing you need for it is a winter cover for a gazebo.
-It is designed for a hardtop gazebo but it is possible to use it on a soft top gazebo as well.
+It is designed for a hardtop gazebo but it is possible to use it on a gazebo with a soft canopy as well.
 Just go to the link I provided above for more details!

 Backyard Pavilion Ideas

 If you still need a bit of help with understanding how to place your gazebo or how to decorate it, we covered you as well!
 Check out these backyard pavilion ideas to see various possibilities and get yourself inspired!
 And don’t miss this blog with beautiful gazebo ideas!

 To understand whether you need a gazebo or pavilion and what’s the different between these two outdoor structures, check our post about gazebo vs pavilion.